sonic-net/sonic-mgmt/ansible/doc/README.new.testbed.Configuration.md

 - hdd_image_file: you should also be able to locate "vEOS-lab-4.15.10M.vmdk"

 Define:
-- vm_console_base - if you are running multiple sets of sonic-mgmt VMs (perhaps on VMWare ESXi), define a conflict-free vm_console_base
+- vm_console_base - if you are running multiple sets of sonic-mgmt VMs, define a conflict-free vm_console_base
 - ansible_user - username to access VM
 - ansible_password - password to access VM
 - ansible_sudo_pass - same as password above